KenOverholt/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image6]

+#### 7. Putting it all together
+Method name: `process_image()`

+The `process_image()` method calls each of the previous methods, in turn, to find the lane and draw it on the image.
+The same pipeline is used whether prcessing an stand-alone image or a frame of a video.
+A flag is passed in to identify which type of processing so the pipeline can be customized.
+For example, intermediate images are generated for the stand-alone image while it would be unrealistic to display all the intermediate images for each frame of a video so those are suppressed.
+This could also be used in enhancements to project which might process frames based on some values from the previous frame whereas a stand-alone image couldn't use that enhanced processing.

+The "Create a single image" cell reads in a single image using matplotlib's `imread()` and calls `process_image()` to find and display the lane on it.
+It also generates the intermediate images seen throughout this writeup.

 ---

 ### Pipeline (video)

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-`
-The cell titled "Create a video" specifies taken in a video and runs `process_image()` on each frame.
-It uses `VideoFileClip()` from moviepy to generate a video.
+The cell titled "Create a video" takes in a video and runs `process_image()` on each frame.
+It uses `VideoFileClip()` from moviepy to generate a video overlayed with the lane image.

 Here's a [link to my project video result](./project_video_result.mp4)

-I also have a link to the challenge video.
-The pipeline requires more tweaking to get the challenge video to correctly detect the lane.
-Here's a [link to the challenge video result](./challenge_video_result.mp4)

 ---